Risk Factors Dashboard

 Operational Risks

-We may not realize the anticipated cost savings and benefits from, or our business may be disrupted by, our business transformation and restructuring efforts.
+We may not realize the anticipated cost savings and benefits from, or our business may be disrupted by, our continuous improvement efforts.

-We continue to transform our business from a traditional publishing model to a global provider of content-enabled solutions with a focus on digital products and services.
+We will continue to explore opportunities to develop new business models and enhance the efficiency of our cost and organizational structure.
 We will continue to explore opportunities to develop new business models and enhance the efficiency of our organizational structure.
 The rapid pace and scope of change increases the risk that not all our strategic initiatives will deliver the expected benefits within the anticipated timeframes.
 In addition, these efforts may disrupt our business activities, which could adversely affect our consolidated financial position and results of operations.

 We may not realize the anticipated cost savings and processing efficiencies associated with the outsourcing of certain business processes.